avery-gfs/CS-2/03-image-processing/README.md

 ## Demo: Color Channel Manipulation

 This demo preserves the colors for pixels that are "red-ish" (more red than blue or green), and sets the other pixels to grayscale.
-In the demo image below, we see that the reds and yellows in the bird are preserved, while the blue and green of the background are removed.
+In the demo image below, we see that the reds and yellows in the bird are preserved, while the blues and greens of the background are removed.

 ```py
 from PIL import Image